rdz-oss/BattyBirdNET-Pi/README.md

   to use noise cancelling foam around it or to get as big a distance between the power plug and the microphone.
   Or use a power bank.
   - Bush crickets can confuse the classifier.
 The classifier is trained to ignore them on samples from GER and SE, but not all types.
-  - Cars while operating, parcking etc. Also, sometimes they have ultrasound based deterrrents for martens.
+  - Cars while operating, parking etc. Also, sometimes they have ultrasound based deterrents for martens.
   - There are often two or more species flying at the same time.

 ### Some bats have near identical calls